 Eco-friendly and self-sustaining homes

-For all the talk of low-cost modular housing to beat the current housing shortage, don’t run away with the idea that innovation in property construction and the use of advanced technology only results in homes at the lower end of the market.
+For all the talk of low-cost modular housing to beat the current housing shortage, don’t run away with the idea that innovation in property construction and the use of advanced technology only results in sustainable homes at the lower end of the market.

 The artful combination of construction techniques and cutting-edge technology is also employed to create architecturally impressive eco-friendly and self-sustaining homes – and many of these sell at a substantial premium.